Kofun period: Territorial expansion

-In addition to archaeological findings indicating a local monarchy in Kibi Province as an important rival, the legend of the 4th-century Prince Yamato Takeru alludes to the borders of the Yamato and battlegrounds in the region; a frontier was near the later Izumo Province (eastern present-day Shimane Prefecture).
-Another frontier, in Kyushu, was apparently north of present-day Kumamoto Prefecture.
+In addition to archaeological findings indicating the Kingdom of Kibi as a significant rival, the legend of the 4th-century culture hero Yamato Takeru alludes to the borders of the Yamato and battlegrounds in the region; a frontier was near the later Izumo Province (eastern present-day Shimane Prefecture).
+The frontier in Kyushu was apparently located north of present-day Kumamoto Prefecture.
 According to the legend, there was an eastern land in Honshu "whose people disobeyed the imperial court" and against whom Yamato Takeru was sent to fight.
 It is unclear if the rival country was near the Yamato nucleus or further away.
-Kai Province is mentioned as a location where prince Yamato Takeru traveled on his military expedition.
+Kai Province is mentioned as a location where Yamato Takeru travelled on his military expedition.

-The period's northern frontier was explained in Kojiki as the legend of Shido Shōgun's (四道将軍, "Shōguns to four ways") expedition.
-One of four shōguns, Ōbiko set out northward to Koshi and his son Take Nunakawawake left for the eastern states.
-The father moved east from northern Koshi, and the son moved north; they met at Aizu, in present-day western Fukushima Prefecture.
-Although the legend is probably not factual, Aizu is near southern Tōhoku (the northern extent of late-4th-century keyhole-kofun culture).
+The period's northern frontier was described in Kojiki in the legend of the Shido shogun (四道将軍, Shōguns to four ways) expedition.
+One of four shōguns, Prince Ōhiko, set out northward to Koshi, and his son, Take Nunakawawake, left for the eastern states.
+The father moved east from northern Koshi, and the son moved north; they met at Aizu, in what is now western Fukushima Prefecture.
+Although the legend is probably not factual, Aizu is near southern Tōhoku, the northern extent of late-4th-century keyhole kofun culture.